RobotDegilim/ME461_LABS/README.md

  This will read the spawn.yaml file placed in src/spawn_service/params/spawn.yaml.
 Infact you can go to this file and change the number of boxes you want to spawn.

-### step 8: If you wish to spawn targets and random locations in the environment, you can run the following command:
+### step 8: If you wish to spawn targets at random locations in the environment, you can run the following command:

    	ros2 launch spawn_service spawn_target.launch.py

  This will spawn targets at random locations within the environment.
 Moreover, you can go to the spawn_target.yaml file to change the target object and number of targets you wish to spawn.
 	Note that currently following target types are available:

 		* Donut
 		* Infinity
 		* Kare